AlessioDP/SecurityVillagers/README.md

 <p align="center"><img src="images/logo.png"></p>

 # SecurityVillagers
 <b>SecurityVillagers</b> is a plugin for Minecraft servers that allows the protection of villagers.
-You can choose the players/groups that can interact/attack with villagers.
+You can choose which players/groups can attack/interact with villagers.

 [Read more about SecurityVillagers here!](https://alessiodp.com/securityvillagers.php)